CloudCannon/documentation/src/collections/_posts/2020-01-21-self-hosted-gitlab-and-modal-array-structures.md

 type: major
 ---

-This release adds a number of highly requested features
+This release adds a number of highly requested features.

 **Features:**